martinboers/plcnext-book/src/ch02-04-disabling-features.md

 (result)
 ```

-If you carefully examine the latest entries in the `Output.log` file, you will notice that there are no messages relating to the startup of components that were disabled in the `.acf.settings` file.
+If you carefully examine the latest entries in the `Output.log` file, you will notice that there are no messages relating to the startup of components that implement the features that were disabled in the `.acf.settings` file.

-There are many components that cannot be disabled, and which do not have an entry in the `.acf.settings` file - you will still see entries for these components in the the `Output.log` file.
+### Components Included in each Feature Set

+You have probably noticed that the environment variables in your custom `.acf.settings` file are the same as those listed in the tables in the previous section.
+Those tables provide a reference for which components will be instantiated (or not) depending on the value of a specific environment variable.
+In some cases, the library implementing that feature will not even be loaded by the PLCnext runtime.

+> On AXC devices, the values of the environment variables `ARP_AXIOLINE_SUPPORT` and `ARP_INTERBUS_SUPPORT` are assigned automatically by the PLCnext runtime, based on whether an Inline adapter module is detected during startup.
+Do not attempt to change these environment variables in your own `.acf.settings` file.

-> ### Components Required by PLCnext Engineer
+### Components Required by PLCnext Engineer

->
-> By default, the PLC is configured to run a PLCnext Engineer project.
+By default, the PLC is configured to run a PLCnext Engineer project.
 If this default configuration is not changed, the following should not be disabled:

->
->* ARP_ECLR_SUPPORT
+* ARP_ECLR_SUPPORT
->* ARP_PROFINET_SUPPORT
+* ARP_PROFINET_SUPPORT
->* ARP_ETHERNETIP_SUPPORT
+* ARP_ETHERNETIP_SUPPORT

->
->Later, you will learn how to disable support for PLCnext Engineer, which will then give you the option of disabling any or all of these three components.
+Later, you will learn how to disable support for PLCnext Engineer, which will then give you the option of disabling any or all of these components.

 ### ACF Settings File Name(s)